Chill-Astro/CalcX-11/README.md

 ![Screen Recording 2025-03-10 220732](https://github.com/user-attachments/assets/b0d0adb1-bfb8-4731-9e48-80a4b74804d2)

-Calculator Page Plans :
+Calculator Page Plans [PENDING] :

 ![UI](https://github.com/user-attachments/assets/61ba81c4-5a1d-4da6-8112-d223ffbe805c)

-Want to add more Calculation Options?
-Let's see what comes next!
+Requirements :

+- Any system running Windows 11 or Windows 10 20H2 [19041] or higher.
+- For Building from Source, install Visual Studio with WinUI Development and .NET Development Support. .NET 7.0 and WinAppSDK 26100.xxxx is required.

+Installation steps :

+- Download the .msix and .cer file.
+- Import the .cer file (To any trusted store). [!
+Only for first run !]
+- Install the .msix as usual.

 NOTE: THIS CODE IS AI GENERATED!
-The Calculation part was imported from PyCalc-GUI!
+ALL CODE HAS BEEN REVIEWED AND TESTED.